speakeasy-api/openapi-directory/SDKs/amazonaws.com/elasticache/2015-02-02/typescript/README.md

 * `getBatchStopUpdateAction` - Stop the service update.
 For more information on service updates and stopping them, see <a href="https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/stopping-self-service-updates.html">Stopping Service Updates</a>.
 * `getCompleteMigration` - Complete the migration of data.
 * `getCreateGlobalReplicationGroup` - <p>Global Datastore for Redis offers fully managed, fast, reliable and secure cross-region replication.
 Using Global Datastore for Redis, you can create cross-region read replica clusters for ElastiCache for Redis to enable low-latency reads and disaster recovery across regions.
 For more information, see <a href="https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Redis-Global-Datastore.html">Replication Across Regions Using Global Datastore</a>. </p> <ul> <li> <p>The <b>GlobalReplicationGroupIdSuffix</b> is the name of the Global datastore.</p> </li> <li> <p>The <b>PrimaryReplicationGroupId</b> represents the name of the primary cluster that accepts writes and will replicate updates to the secondary cluster.</p> </li> </ul>
-* `getDecreaseNodeGroupsInGlobalReplicationGroup` - Decreases the number of node groups in a Global datastore
 * `getDeleteCacheCluster` - <p>Deletes a previously provisioned cluster. <code>DeleteCacheCluster</code> deletes all associated cache nodes, node endpoints and the cluster itself.
 When you receive a successful response from this operation, Amazon ElastiCache immediately begins deleting the cluster; you cannot cancel or revert this operation.</p> <p>This operation is not valid for:</p> <ul> <li> <p>Redis (cluster mode enabled) clusters</p> </li> <li> <p>Redis (cluster mode disabled) clusters</p> </li> <li> <p>A cluster that is the last read replica of a replication group</p> </li> <li> <p>A cluster that is the primary node of a replication group</p> </li> <li> <p>A node group (shard) that has Multi-AZ mode enabled</p> </li> <li> <p>A cluster from a Redis (cluster mode enabled) replication group</p> </li> <li> <p>A cluster that is not in the <code>available</code> state</p> </li> </ul>
 * `getDeleteCacheParameterGroup` - Deletes the specified cache parameter group.
 You cannot delete a cache parameter group if it is associated with any cache clusters.
 You cannot delete the default cache parameter groups in your account.
 * `getDeleteCacheSecurityGroup` - <p>Deletes a cache security group.</p> <note> <p>You cannot delete a cache security group if it is associated with any clusters.</p> </note>